nievesalvin/about-alvin/README.md

 **Education**: High School of Telecommunications Arts and Technology

-**Biography**: A junior in high school, Alvin Nieves was born in Brooklyn, NY and is of Puerto Rican decent.
+**Biography**: A junior in high school, Alvin Nieves was born in Brooklyn, NY and is of Puerto Rican and Salvadoran decent.

+Before attending the Highschool of Telecommunications Arts and Technology, he attended New Voices Middle School.

 ###### SCHEDULE
 1. _Trig_